Security tips to protect your workspace

 Deactivate members’ accounts who no longer need access

 Change is constant, and people come and go.
 Don’t forget to deactivate a member’s account when they leave.
 Workspace Owners on the Business+ and Enterprise Grid plans can streamline deactivation with an identity provider using SCIM provisioning.

-To work with external partners who don’t need access to all the information in your workspace, you can use Slack Connect to invite them to channels.
-This lets you collaborate securely and productively in one centralized place, all from your own workspaces.
+To work with external people who don’t need access to all the information in your workspace, you can use Slack Connect.
+This lets you collaborate securely in channels and direct messages, each from your own workspaces.

 Use guest accounts and limit the channels they're invited to